zedrdave/advent_of_code/README.md

 ## 4

 Very uninspired bruteforcing.
-Neither concise nor elegant.
+Neither concise nor elegant, and didn't have the time to revisit with something nicer.

-Realising that the monotony conditions ensured a only one `d+` pattern match (eg no `113311` or `134156`) greatly simplified the counting problem!
+Had I realised that the monotony conditions ensured only one `d+` pattern match (eg no `113311` or `134156`) would have greatly simplified the counting problem!

 Favourite solution (not mine):
 ```